 Mr. Thompson received his Bachelors of Arts Degree from the University of California, Santa Cruz and his Juris Doctor from the University of San Diego School of Law.
 While in law school, Mr. Thompson was a member of the school’s National Trial Team and a member of the San Diego Journal of Climate and Energy Law.
 Mr. Thompson also held two internships with the United States District Court for the Southern District of California in the chambers of the Honorable Judge Gonzalo P. Curiel and the Honorable Bernard G. Skomal.

-Successfully Negotiated a Dismissal on Behalf of Public Entity: Mr. Thompson represented a civil engineer that was sued by a developer for alleged design issues that were outside of the engineer’s scope of work and for portions of the engineer’s design that had been re-designed by a subsequent engineer.
+Successfully Negotiated a Dismissal on Behalf of Design Professional: Mr. Thompson represented a civil engineer that was sued by a developer for alleged design issues that were outside of the engineer’s scope of work and for portions of the engineer’s design that had been re-designed by a subsequent engineer.
 Mr. Thompson was able to obtain a dismissal with prejudice through aggressive discovery and negotiation tactics.

 Motion for Summary Judgment Granted for Sheriff and County: Mr. Thompson represented a sheriff and a county for the alleged violation of constitutional rights.
 Mr. Thompson successfully argued a motion for summary judgment and was able to dispose of the entire matter.